One Main Reason Why New Years Resolutions Fail

 “This time will be different.”

-But that spark alone can only carry you so far.
-It can push you forward for a moment, but lasting change depends less on how inspired you feel in the moment and more on having clear plans and supportive routines.
+Lasting change depends less on how inspired you feel in the moment and more on having clear plans and supportive routines.

 The Questions People Don’t Ask Themselves

-Real change takes time—often weeks, months, sometimes years.
+Real change takes time.
+Often weeks, months, sometimes years.
 The initial excitement may give you a dopamine boost that feels like progress, but it’s mostly an illusion.

 Once the decision is made, the real questions begin:

-How are you going to do this?
+- How am I actually going to do this?

-How long will it take?
+- How long will it take?

 Most resolutions collapse by the end of January not just because people lack discipline, but because they were never prepared for what change demands in practice.